 “Sacred pit of Garlo.”
 Wikipedia.
 July 09, 2017.
 Accessed November 15, 2017. https://en.wikipedia.org/wiki/Sacred_pit_of_Garlo.

 Tsonev, Lyubomir (Institute of Solid State Physics, Bulgarian Academy of Sciences) and Kolev, Dimiter (Institute of Astronomy, Bulgarian Academy of Sciences).
 “The Sardinian Type Underground Well Temple at Garlo, Bulgaria: An Architectural and Astronomical Survey.”
 Journal of Astronomical History and Heritage (2014), 222.
 Accessed Nov 15, 2017. http://www.narit.or.th/en/files/2014JAHHvol17/2014JAHH…17..222T.pdf

 Sheppard Baird, W. The Garlo Well Temple and Tholos Structural Mechanics.
 June 2015.
 Accessed November 15, 2017. http://www.minoanatlantis.com/Garlo_Tholos.php.

 “Nuragic civilization.”
 Wikipedia.
 November 05, 2017.
 Accessed November 15, 2017. https://en.wikipedia.org/wiki/Nuragic_civilization.

 An explanation and diagrams of how such an observatory functions can be found here.

-Belsebuub and Angela Pritchard.
+Belsebuub and Lara Atwood.
 The Path of the Spiritual Sun.
 (Mystical Life Publications, revised second edition, July 2017), “The Spiritual Meaning of the Winter Solstice: The Meaning of the Cave and the Stables where the Son is Born”, 111-114.